You will need the Reporting permission to perform this action.

 The options are as follows:

 - Grouping - If individual, each person will get their own address label.
 If family, only families will get labels.
+If Head and Spouse Only, the head would be listed first and spouse second.
+For example, Don and Marie Lavender.

 - Starting Label - specifies the starting label position.
 Numbers go left to right, top to bottom.
 This is useful if the first page you are printing on is partially used.